-Melvin's youngest son Dan has been by his side since the beginning.
+Melvin's youngest son Dan had been by his side since the beginning.
 He would work weekends with Melvin while he was still in school.
-When Dan graduated, he worked full time in the business alongside his father Melvin and got licensed as well.
+When Dan graduated, he worked full time in the business alongside his father, Melvin, and got licensed as well.
 When Melvin retired, Dan took over running Thompson Well Drilling and Melvin joined him for fun during the summers until he passed.
-Currently, Dan runs the business with his son-in-law Ron and grandson Montana.
+Dan now helps his son-in-law Ron and grandson Montana.

 Thompson Well Drilling is still family owned and operated today.
 Melvin's grandson-in-law, Ron, operates the business.
 Ron is a United States Air Force veteran, and a member of the American Legion.
 He loves to ride motorcycles with his wife, Marsha, and they participate in the American Legion charity rides whenever they can.
 Ron and Marsha's son-in-law, Montana, also works with Ron in the business.